snowplow-archive/snowplow.github.com/_posts/2016-03-14-snowplow-r78-great-hornbill-released.md

 <h3>Kinesis Elasticsearch Sink</h3>

-Replace the `sink.kinesis.out` string with an object two fields:
+Replace the `sink.kinesis.out` string with an object with two fields:

 {% highlight json %}
 {